Advertisement

 When exercising, avoid sports that involve hard surfaces that may jar your new hip joint, such as tennis.
 Try walking, cycling or swimming instead.

-Prosthetic hip joints can wear out over time, so if you have a hip replacement when you are still young and active, you made need a second hip replacement.
+Prosthetic hip joints can wear out over time, so if you have a hip replacement when you are still young and active, you may need a second hip replacement.
 However, hip replacements are lasting longer with the use of new materials, and can last for 25 years or more.
 A hip replacement may be replaced in a revision procedure that is relatively simple if there is no infection in the joint.
-Generally, infection of the wound or hip joint occurs in only 1 per cent of hip replacement procedures.

 Talk to your doctor